 A very basic local battery telephone circuit with an induction coil for the transmitter circuit is connected between the bell line and earth via a capacitor to block the dc bell current.
 A refinement in this diagram, not always applied in practice, are the chokes in series with the line, presumably to suppress clicks from the bell interfering with speech.
 The blocks with serrated edges are lightning arrestors in the pictorial style of diagrams at the time.
 No calling indication is needed as the signaller would send a bell code meaning 'come to the telephone'.

-The block telephone is a later simplification of the Phonopore, which follows on the next page, an invention that saved the railways a lot of money.
+The block telephone is a later simplification of the Phonopore, an invention that saved the railways a lot of money.

 Next: The GWR Selective System as used on God's Wonderful Railway